How the pandemic has affected abortion rules around the world

 The United States:

-As The Washington Post has reported, some U.S. states have tried to ban abortions by classing them as elective medical procedures that were stopped as part of coronavirus emergency orders.
+As The Washington Post has reported, some U.S. states have tried to ban abortions by classifying them as elective medical procedures that were stopped as part of coronavirus emergency orders.

 U.S. officials in May accused the United Nations of using the pandemic to promote abortions through emergency aid for sexual and reproductive health services — a charge it denied.
-President Trump has banned U.S.-funded health-care providers from providing or discussing abortions.
+President Trump has banned U.S.-funded health care providers from providing or discussing abortions.
 Democratic presidential candidate Joe Biden has pledged to overturn that rule if he wins in November.